Integration Team

 Stuart Barson is on our Senior Leadership Team.

 Lucia Magee is one of our Clinical Advisors.
-She will be replaced by GP Jenny McDiarmid.
+She has been replaced by GP Jenny McDiarmid.

 Together, they make up 1.5 FTE per week working on this project.